Dr-schobi/ha-addon-comfoair/README.md

-# ha-hacs-comfoair
+# ha addon comfoair
-experiment to make a HACS for zehnder comfoair
+experiment to make a custom homeassistant add-on for zehnder comfoair?